Professional Training Program in Mind-Body Medicine

 Cancellation & Refund Policy

-Your credit card on file will automatically be charged for any remaining balance on January 24, 2022 by EOD, Eastern Time.
+Your credit card on file will automatically be charged for any remaining balance on January 5th.

-Participants who withdraw before January 24, 2022 EOD, Eastern Time will receive their course tuition minus the non-refundable $200 deposit.
+Participants who withdraw before January 5th will be refunded their course tuition minus the non-refundable $200 deposit.
 All refunds will be issued after the training.
-Due to the close nature of the event, no refunds, for any reason, will be made for registrations canceled after August 16th.
+No refunds, for any reason, will be made for registrations canceled after January 5th.

-In the event of cancellation by the CMBM, we will refund any registration fees paid to the Center.
+In the event of cancellation by The Center for Mind-Body Medicine, we will refund any registration fees paid to CMBM.
 Such refund shall represent its entire liability to the registrant.

 Terms of Participation